-The Gwinnett Braves of Lawrenceville, Georgia played nine seasons in the International League, serving as Triple-A affiliate of the Atlanta Braves.
+The Gwinnett Braves of Lawrenceville, Georgia, was a specific team identity that existed for nine seasons in the International League.
+For all nine of those season, the team served as Triple-A affiliate of the Atlanta Braves.

 The G-Braves came into being when their parent club/ownership group moved the International League’s Richmond Braves to the Atlanta suburbs following the 2008 season.
 Until recent years, Atlanta would always give their team-owned affiliates a COTOB identity, and this new team was no exception.
 The place name “Gwinnett” referred to Gwinnett County, Georgia.
 The G-Braves were possibly the starkest example of an MLB-controlled team at the Triple-A level, and outward impressions indicate an emphasis and top priority for the club to serve the interests of the major league Braves.
 Other factors, from attendance to brand identity, were secondary.